-- (2) A breach of the code of ethics must be dealt with as follows - - (a) in the case of an employee, in terms of the disciplinary procedures of Emthanjeni Local Municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) in the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach.

-(c) In all cases, financial misconduct must be dealt with in terms of chapter 15 of the Act.
+- (2) A breach of the code of ethics must be dealt with as follows - - (a) in the case of an employee, in terms of the disciplinary procedures of Emthanjeni Local Municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) in the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach. - (c) In all cases, financial misconduct must be dealt with in terms of Chapter 15 of the Act.

-The Accounting Officer must at least annually review the policy and where necessary submit proposals for amendment to the Council (regulation 3).
+The Accounting Officer must review the policy at least annually and, where necessary, submit proposals for amendment to the Council (Regulation 3).